 Working museum with railroad and streetcar exhibits.
 The Fort Smith Trolley Museum is open on weekends and trolley cars run daily from May through October and on weekends the rest of the year.

-The Frisco Depot Museum is a beautifully-restored 1886 Victorian depot housing a collection of railroad memorabilia.
+The Frisco Depot Museum is a beautifully-restored Victorian depot housing a collection of railroad memorabilia.
 The baggage room displays local history exhibits, and just outside is a Frisco caboose.
-The 1886 Frisco Depot will take you back in time to a bustling 1800s train depot.
+The 1886 Frisco Depot takes you back in time to a bustling 1800s train depot.
 Guided and self guided tours as well as short films are available.
-The Mammoth Spring Depot is one of only a few depots in the nation that have been restored as museums dedicated to interpreting their roles as train depots.
+The Mammoth Springs Depot is one of only a few depots in the nation that have been restored as museums dedicated to interpreting their roles as train depots.
 Closed on Mondays.

 The Arkansas Railroad Museum is located in the former Cotten Belt locomotive shops.
-Two Cotten Belt RR steam engines are on display, the 1942 St Louis Southwestern Railway Co.
-4-8-4 No 819, and the 2-6-0 No. 336.
+Two Cotten Belt Railroad steam engines are on display, the 1942 St Louis Southwestern Railway Co.
+4-8-4 No 819 along with the SSW 2-6-0 No. 336.
 Open Monday through Saturday.